spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the configured data has been added to the `spy_glossary_key` and `spy_glossary_translation` tables in the database.
+Make sure that the configured data has been added to the `spy_glossary_key` and `spy_glossary_translation` tables.

 {% endinfo_block %}

 ### 3) Set up widgets

-Register the following plugins to enable widgets:
+1. Register the following plugins to enable widgets:

 | PLUGIN               | DESCRIPTION                                                            | PREREQUISITES | NAMESPACE                              |
 |----------------------|------------------------------------------------------------------------|---------------|----------------------------------------|